sabrinasettle/settleformore.github.io/content/posts/technical-interview-prep.md

         if arr[mid] == target
             return "index of #{target} is #{mid}"
         elsif target > arr[mid]
-        # makes the right_most position one less than the mid
             left_most = mid + 1
         elsif target < arr[mid]
             right_most = mid - 1